Cirkit Designer Logo

 Cirkit Designer LogoOpen Project in Cirkit Designer

-• AI and Machine Learning: Leverage its powerful processor for AI model training and inference.
+• AI and Machine Learning: Run AI models and perform edge computing tasks.

-• General Computing: Use it as a compact desktop replacement for everyday tasks.
+• General Computing: Use as a compact desktop replacement.

-• Educational Projects: Ideal for learning programming, electronics, and system design.
+• Educational Projects: Teach programming, electronics, and system design.

 Technical Specifications